geotools/geotools/docs/user/library/metadata/internal/collections.rst

   Can be used to create an internal pool of objects so a factory does not hand out duplicates.
-This works in a manner similar to the String.intern() method and is useful for optimising memory use.
+This works in a manner similar to the String.intern() method and is useful for optimizing memory use.

   Here is an example::